SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 Let's first recall the definition of passive replication: only one replica (**primary replica**) will in fact execute the requests and all other replicas (**secondary replicas**) will periodically get checkpointing from the primary one.

-Under active replication style, the RM will send full membership info (i.e., information of all existing replicas) to all replicas and clients (we probably did not note this previously, but it is not late to day it now! ).
+Under active replication style, the RM will send full membership info (i.e., information of all existing replicas) to all replicas and clients (we probably did not note this previously, but it is not late to say it now! ).
 However, in passive replication, **the RM should send clients only the information of primary replica, while still send full membership information to all replicas**.
 With this trick, our client will not (and should not) be aware of the current replication method: all it has to do is to just send requests to replicas that are included in the config info.

 Wait, how can we determine who is the primary replica?
-It is similar to proposer-acceptor pattern in active style: **among all alive replicas, the one with the lowest rank number is always the primary replica.**
+It is similar to the proposer-acceptor pattern in active style: **among all alive replicas, the one with the lowest rank number is always the primary replica.**

 Now only the primary replica would be able to receive requests from clients.
 The process to handle a request from a client would also be simpler compared with the active replication method.
 When the request pool is not empty, the primary replica would also do the following:

 1. Get a request from request pool (in the order of time), assign a lid for this request and increment `nextProposeLid`;
 2. Append these requestIds to the local log that it has;
 3. Send `(lid, request)` to all secondary replicas.
 The primary replica would try to process this request only after receiving ACKs from all secondary replicas.
-Note that, for secondary replicas, instead of immediately processing requests from primary replica, they will only store requests and states remain unchanged until checkpointing is conducted in the future;
+Note that, for secondary replicas, instead of immediately processing requests from the primary replica, they will only store requests and states remain unchanged until checkpointing is conducted in the future;
-4. Primary replica returns results to clients and proceed to the next request.
+4. Primary replica returns results to clients and proceeds to the next request.

 ## Checkpointing

 We keep a really simple application in the system: each back system is in fact a list of accounts, and each account contains user id and balance.
-Making a checkpoint is in fact dumping a data structure into JSON data, while parsing checkpoint reading JSON data.
+Making a checkpoint is in fact dumping a data structure into JSON data while parsing checkpoint reading JSON data.

 # Web UI

-In order to monitor our system in a better way, we implement web UI for each component in our system.
+To monitor our system in a better way, we implement web UI for each component in our system.
 They might be naive and simple, but highly helpful.

-In order to present the demo of the web UIs, we initialized a small system here which includes:
+To present the demo of the web UIs, we initialized a small system here which includes:

 1. One replication manager;
 2. One global fault detector;
 3. One local fault detector and two replicas under it;
-4. Two indepedent clients.
+4. Two independent clients.

 The web UIs would be able to provide some useful information of the system and you may as well perform some simple operations.

 ## GFD

-As mentioned before, GFD will directly communicate with all local fault detectors (though we only have one in this case) and it also has the complete memebership information (i.e., replcas in the system), and you are abel to see all of these on the UI.
+As mentioned before, GFD will directly communicate with all local fault detectors (though we only have one in this case) and it also has the complete membership information (i.e., replicas in the system), and you are able to see all of these on the UI.

-In addition, "Activity Log" will show the important events that GFD exeprienced.
-You can also set the fault detection interval, which can impact the recovery time if fault happens (but we will not discuss it here).
+In addition, "Activity Log" will show the important events that GFD experienced.
+You can also set the fault detection interval, which can impact the recovery time if faults happens (but we will not discuss it here).

 ![gfd-ui](gfd_ui.png)

 ## LFD

-While the whole system is running, a LFD will keep monitroing the status of all replicas under its supervision.
+While the whole system is running, an LFD will keep monitoring the status of all replicas under its supervision.
 In our demo, there is one LFD which has two replicas.
-The web UI will show last fault detection time (real-time) and IP address of all monitorting replicas.
+The web UI will show the last fault detection time (real-time) and IP address of all monitoring replicas.

 ![lfd-ui](lfd_ui.png)

 ## RM
-The web UI of the replication manager would show information including: current replication style (active or passive), information of all replicas, and IP address of all clients.
+The web UI of the replication manager would show information including current replication style (active or passive), information of all replicas, and IP address of all clients.

 In "All Replicas" table, you will get each replica's "Replica ID" and "Replica Rank".
-Please note that the "Replica Rank" is the `replicaRank` we previously discussed, which will be used to determine which is proposer (in active style) or primary replica (in passive style).
+Please note that the "Replica Rank" is the `replicaRank` we previously discussed, which will be used to determine which is the proposer (in active style) or primary replica (in passive style).

 You can also set the checkpointing interval via the UI.

 ![rm-ui](rm_ui.png)

 ## Replica
 The web UI will show much information of one replica including ID, IP address, replication style, status (NEW or READY), and a simple bank "database" (accounts and their balance).
-Checkingpoin messages and total ordering messages are slao showed.
+Checkingpoin messages and total ordering messages are also showed.

-If a replica is proposer or primary replica, you are supposed to see "(Primary Replica)" in red color under “Replica ID”.
+If a replica is a proposer or primary replica, you are supposed to see "(Primary Replica)" in red color under “Replica ID”.
 Otherwise, it will show as "(Acceptor)" in black.
 The naming might be confusing and we apologize for it.

 If the replica state is "NEW", it means that the replica is still under synchronization.
-Accroding to the "polite client assumption", clients will not send any requests if any replica is under "NEW" state.
+According to the "polite client assumption", clients will not send any requests if any replica is under "NEW" state.

 There are two kinds of checkpoint messages: "get" and "set". "get" simply means the replica records its database into a checkpoint (JSON data) and store it locally; while "set" simply means one replica acquires checkpoint data from another replica and restores data from it.